resque/resque-pool/README.md

 ===========

 Resque pool is a simple library for managing a pool of resque workers.
-Given a configuration hash or a config file (resque-pool.yml or config/resque-pool.yml), it will manage your workers for you, starting up the appropriate number of workers for each.
+Given a a config file (`resque-pool.yml` or `config/resque-pool.yml`) or a simple config hash, it will manage your workers for you, starting up the appropriate number of workers for each.

 Benefits
 ---------

-* Less memory consumption - If you are using Ruby Enterprise Edition, or any ruby with copy-on-write safe garbage collection, this will save you a lot of memory when you managing many workers.
+* Less memory consumption - If you are using Ruby Enterprise Edition, or any ruby with copy-on-write safe garbage collection, this could save you a lot of memory when you are managing many workers.
-* Simpler (less) config - If you are using monit or god or an init script to start up your workers, you can simply start up one pool, and it will manage your workers for you.
+* Simpler (less) config - If you are using monit or an init script to start up your workers, you can simply start up one pool, and it will manage your workers for you.
 * Faster startup - if you are starting many workers at once, you would normally have them competing for CPU as they load their environments.
-Resque-pool can load the environment once, and almost immediately fork all of your workers.
+Resque-pool can load the environment once and almost instantaneously fork all of the workers.

 How to use
 -----------